Grad Balanced Two Online Grad Programs, Teaching, Research, Music

 鈥淢y two grandmothers, mother, and two sisters all came here.
 Put simply, everyone in my family that went to college went to 星空无限传媒,鈥 he says. 鈥淔urthermore, I wanted to pursue an engineering-related field and I was aware of the great reputation that its College of Engineering had.鈥

 Earning a master鈥檚 degree was always part of LeBlanc鈥檚 plan, he says.
-Once at 星空无限传媒 Lafayette, that plan crystalized as LeBlanc met graduate students enrolled in the M.S. in Systems Technology program.
+Once at 星空无限传媒 Lafayette, that plan crystalized.

-鈥淚 got to meet several of the graduate students that were going through the Systems Technology program, who all spoke fondly of the program and the classes they were taking,鈥 he says. 鈥淭hey also had very interesting and diverse research topics.鈥
+鈥淚 got to meet several graduate students going through the engineering technology program.
+They all spoke highly of the classes they were taking,鈥 he says. 鈥淭hey also had very interesting and diverse research topics.鈥

-LeBlanc鈥檚 research ultimately examined how municipal wastewater treatment facilities could be more sustainable by generating their own energy using microbial fuel cells.
+LeBlanc鈥檚 research ultimately examined how municipal wastewater treatment facilities could generate their own energy using microbial fuel cells.

-鈥淥ne of the key takeaways I have from the Systems Technology program is noticing that everything is improvable,鈥 he says. 鈥淭his program is applicable to a wide variety of industries; any type of system can be broken down into processes that can all be analyzed and streamlined for improvement to save time, money, and effort.鈥
+鈥淚 began noticing that everything is improvable,鈥 he says. 鈥淭his program is applicable to a wide range of industries.
+Any type of system can be broken down into processes that can all be analyzed and streamlined for improvement to save time, money, and effort.鈥

 Turning 鈥楧egree鈥 into 鈥楧egrees鈥

-星空无限传媒 Lafayette鈥檚 Systems Technology program is the only one of its kind in the South.
+星空无限传媒 Lafayette鈥檚 Engineering & Technology Management program is the only one of its kind in the South.
 The program is 100% online and designed for students who want to advance in energy, manufacturing, chemical production, construction and other fields.

 Students can enroll full time 鈥 9 credit hours per semester 鈥 or part time, depending on their schedule and goals.

-LeBlanc says although he had to adjust to the format and pacing of online courses, the flexibility of the online program ultimately allowed LeBlanc to work multiple jobs while simultaneously pursuing his MBA.
+LeBlanc says the flexibility of the online program ultimately allowed him to work multiple jobs while simultaneously pursuing his MBA.

-鈥淥nce I got into the routine, classes went smoothly, since I got into the habit of allotting large reading and writing assignments over several days,鈥 he says. 鈥淚t was rare that I would ever get home before 7 p.m., so there were just a few hours each day to complete the work.
+鈥淥nce I got into the routine, classes went smoothly.
+I made it a habit to breakup large assignments over several days,鈥 he says. 鈥淚t was rare that I would ever get home before 7 p.m., so there were just a few hours each day to complete the work.
 I knew better than to sacrifice sleep, which would only decrease my productivity.鈥

-鈥淲ith online classes often being broken up into weekly modules, I would be able to open up the week鈥檚 module at the beginning, get an overview of what needed to be done for the week, assess the workload, and allot the workload throughout the week taking into consideration my schedule for that week,鈥 he explains.
+鈥淲ith online classes often being broken up into sections, I'd open the module at the beginning of the week, get an overview of what needed to get done, assess the workload, and allot the workload throughout the week, considering my schedule,鈥 he explains.

-LeBlanc says accelerated courses offered in the MBA program also made his course load more manageable.
-He was able to enroll in two, full-term systems technology courses and two, half-term MBA courses.
+LeBlanc says accelerated courses in the MBA program also made his course load more manageable.
+He was able to enroll in two full-term engineering technology courses and two half-term MBA courses.
 Although he鈥檇 complete four courses a semester, he could focus on three at any given time.

 From Student to Instructor

-鈥淚 was well prepared to teach online by having experience taking online courses,鈥 he says. 鈥淢y students have commented how well they enjoyed the organization and consistency of the modular format, and I was glad to have been exposed to learning online so that I would be capable of teaching online.鈥
+鈥淚 was well prepared to teach remotely with my experience taking online courses,鈥 he says. 鈥淢y students said how much they enjoyed the modular format, so I was glad to have been exposed to learning online before teaching online.鈥

 LeBlanc鈥檚 role at 星空无限传媒 Lafayette has extended beyond teaching to advising undergraduate students and participating in the re-accreditation process through which Industrial Technology earned a six-year ATMAE (Association of Technology, Management, and Applied Engineering) accreditation.鈥

-Normally, spring and summer would mean LeBlanc would be playing accordion with one of his bands several times a month while working in residential construction.
+Normally, spring and summer would mean LeBlanc would be playing accordion with one of his bands while working in residential construction.
 With those activities restricted, LeBlanc says he鈥檚 turned his attention to practicing bass guitar and keyboard, and building frames for his pen and ink drawings.

 LeBlanc says he鈥檚 still weighing future possibilities, including an academic career.